jensv/2014-07-28-stanford-student/git/git-exercises.md

 ##Pre-Lesson

-Create a new directory, called `git-project`, NOT inside the directory we used yesterday (see diagram on board).
+Create a new directory, called `git-project`, NOT inside the directory we used this morning (see diagram on board).
 Then copy the directory `project_files` from the cloned git directory to this one.
 You can do this using your mouse, or, if you're feeling brave, using shell commands.
 A sample series of commands might be: